Parental Abduction702 565-4335

-Parental abduction is an extremely serious matter as pertains to a child custody case.
-When a parent abducts and/or conceals a child from the other parent this can have grave consequences for that parent.
-In addition to potential criminal charges, the parent’s custodial rights could be significantly impacted if not completely severed.
+Parental abduction is an extremely serious matter.
+When a parent abducts and/or conceals a child from their spouse, this act can have grave consequences for that parent.
+In addition to potential criminal charges, the parent’s custodial rights could be significantly altered if not completely severed.

-The below statute specifically creates a presumption against a person who has committed parental abducted from having joint or primary physical custody.
+The below statute specifically creates a presumption against a person who has committed parental kidnapping from having joint or primary physical custody.

-NRS 125C.240 Presumption concerning custody when court determines that parent or other person seeking custody of child has committed act of abduction against child or any other child.
+NRS 125C.240 Presumption concerning custody when court determines that parent or other person seeking child custody has committed act of abduction against child or any other child.

 1. A determination by the court after an evidentiary hearing and finding by clear and convincing evidence that either parent or any other person seeking custody of a child has committed any act of abduction against the child or any other child creates a rebuttable presumption that sole or joint custody or unsupervised visitation of the child by the perpetrator of the abduction is not in the best interest of the child.
 If the parent or other person seeking custody does not rebut the presumption, the court shall not enter an order for sole or joint custody or unsupervised visitation of the child by the perpetrator and the court shall set forth: